-The implementation of Smart Testing requires a modification of the Terms and Conditions (T&C) of the balancing products in order to effectively change the limitation on the number of tests.
+The implementation of Smart Testing requires a modification of the Terms and Conditions (T&C) of the balancing products in order to change the limitation on the number of tests and introduce new clauses regarding the Test Regimes.
 The Go-Live of Smart Testing can be independent between each product from a contractual point of view.

-A common Go-Live would ensure harmonization between the balancing products but requires also that all other aspects such as IT implementation of Smart Testing into tools are ready.
-In such a case, the implementation time for Smart Testing is increased.
+A common Go-Live would ensure harmonization between the balancing products but require also that all other aspects such as IT implementation of Smart Testing into tools are ready.
+In such a case, the implementation time for Smart Testing would be increased.